-This is one of the most important UKCAT Quantitative Reasoning tips.
-Practising your maths is an important aspect of UKCAT preparation!
+This is one of the most important UCAT Quantitative Reasoning tips.
+Practising your maths is an important aspect of UCAT preparation!
 Questions will assess your ability to interpret data and will test your basic mathematical skills – for example, you might be asked to work out the percentage of profit made using a set of figures.

-Practice UKCAT questions are great preparation for this section, and you could also try some GCSE Maths past papers to get used to calculating answers in percentages and ratios.
+Practice UCAT questions are great preparation for this section, and you could also try some GCSE Maths past papers to get used to calculating answers in percentages and ratios.